Hunter-gatherer: Habitat and population

 Some hunter-gatherer cultures, such as the indigenous peoples of the Pacific Northwest Coast and the Yokuts, lived in particularly rich environments that allowed them to be sedentary or semi-sedentary.
 Amongst the earliest example of permanent settlements is the Osipovka culture (14–10.3 thousand years ago), which lived in a fish-rich environment that allowed them to be able to stay at the same place all year.
 One group, the Chumash, had the highest recorded population density of any known hunter and gatherer society with an estimated 21.6 persons per square mile.

+Hunter-gatherers tends to have much greater home ranges than pre-industrial sedentary farmers.
+It has been estimated that pre-industrial English people living in small townships would have had a home range of 900 hectares (9 km^{2}), close to that predicted for an omnivorous mammal of their same body mass.
+Meanwhile, the !Kung San hunter-gatherers have a home range of 10,000 hectares (100 km^{2}), close to that predicted for a carnivorous mammal of their same body mass.

 Social and economic structure

 Hunter-gatherers tend to have an egalitarian social ethos, although settled hunter-gatherers (for example, those inhabiting the Northwest Coast of North America and the Calusa in Florida) are an exception to this rule.
 For example, the San people or "Bushmen" of southern Africa have social customs that strongly discourage hoarding and displays of authority, and encourage economic equality via sharing of food and material goods.
 Karl Marx defined this socio-economic system as primitive communism.